api2cart/swift5-sdk/docs/ProductAPI.md

 let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional) (default to 10) let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,name,short_description,active,url") let brandIds = "brandIds_example" // String | Retrieves brands specified by brand ids (optional) let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) let categoryId = "categoryId_example" // String | Retrieves product brands specified by category id (optional) let storeId = "storeId_example" // String | Store Id (optional) let langId = "langId_example" // String | Language id (optional) let createdFrom = "createdFrom_example" // String | Retrieve entities from their creation date (optional) let createdTo = "createdTo_example" // String | Retrieve entities to their creation date (optional) let modifiedFrom = "modifiedFrom_example" // String | Retrieve entities from their modification date (optional) let modifiedTo = "modifiedTo_example" // String | Retrieve entities to their modification date (optional) let parentId = "parentId_example" // String | Retrieves brands specified by parent id (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let findWhere = "findWhere_example" // String | Entity search that is specified by the comma-separated unique fields (optional) let findValue = "findValue_example" // String | Entity search that is specified by some value (optional)
+Max allowed count=250 (optional) (default to 10) let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let brandIds = "brandIds_example" // String | Retrieves brands specified by brand ids (optional) let categoryId = "categoryId_example" // String | Retrieves product brands specified by category id (optional) let parentId = "parentId_example" // String | Retrieves brands specified by parent id (optional) let storeId = "storeId_example" // String | Store Id (optional) let langId = "langId_example" // String | Language id (optional) let findWhere = "findWhere_example" // String | Entity search that is specified by the comma-separated unique fields (optional) let findValue = "findValue_example" // String | Entity search that is specified by some value (optional) let createdFrom = "createdFrom_example" // String | Retrieve entities from their creation date (optional) let createdTo = "createdTo_example" // String | Retrieve entities to their creation date (optional) let modifiedFrom = "modifiedFrom_example" // String | Retrieve entities from their modification date (optional) let modifiedTo = "modifiedTo_example" // String | Retrieve entities to their modification date (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,name,short_description,active,url") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

 // product.brand.list
-ProductAPI.productBrandList(start: start, count: count, pageCursor: pageCursor, params: params, brandIds: brandIds, exclude: exclude, categoryId: categoryId, storeId: storeId, langId: langId, createdFrom: createdFrom, createdTo: createdTo, modifiedFrom: modifiedFrom, modifiedTo: modifiedTo, parentId: parentId, responseFields: responseFields, findWhere: findWhere, findValue: findValue) { (response, error) in
+ProductAPI.productBrandList(start: start, count: count, pageCursor: pageCursor, brandIds: brandIds, categoryId: categoryId, parentId: parentId, storeId: storeId, langId: langId, findWhere: findWhere, findValue: findValue, createdFrom: createdFrom, createdTo: createdTo, modifiedFrom: modifiedFrom, modifiedTo: modifiedTo, responseFields: responseFields, params: params, exclude: exclude) { (response, error) in
     guard error == nil else {
         print(error)
         return